watson-developer-cloud/android-sdk/README.md

 Download the aar with dependencies [here][aar].

 -----
+The minimum supported Android API level is 19.
 Now, you are ready to see some [examples](https://github.com/watson-developer-cloud/android-sdk/tree/master/example).

 ## Usage